MikePehel/hotswap/readme.md

 ## Performance Notes

-- The roll pattern generation is CPU-intensive, especially for complex variations
+- The roll and Euclidean pattern generation can be CPU-intensive
 - On lower-end systems, you may need to:
   - Work with fewer samples
   - Dismiss any hanging or unresponsive dialogs during generation